stri-con/dc-single/index.md

 ## Assignment 2: Tables

 In this assignment, you will explore different methods of incorporating tables in your document.
 The choice of method depends on **a**) the type of data, **b**) the amount of data, and **c**) the desired output.
-I will cover a few tools for creating tables but please note there are many options out there, so look around and let us know if you find a tool you like.
+I will cover a few tools for creating tables but please note there are [many options](https://rfortherestofus.com/2019/11/how-to-make-beautiful-tables-in-r/) out there, so look around and let us know if you find a tool you like.

-For each example, I will use the `mtcars` dataset from the `datasets` package.
-The `mtcars` dataset has 32 rows and 11 columns.
-Feel free to load your own data table or use the `mtcars` dataset.
+For each example, I will use the `mtcars` data set from the `datasets` package.
+The `mtcars` data set has 32 rows and 11 columns.
+Feel free to load your own data table or use the `mtcars` data set.

 ### Tools